EastEnders: What next for the residents of Albert Square?

 Phil Mitchell

-The king of the Square had thought his son, Ben, had taken care of Keanu for sleeping with his wife Sharon.
-However Phil returned from Portugal to sort Keanu out once and for all after taking Callum hostage.
-The fight on the boat caused it crash and thus leading to Dennis’s death.
+Phil Mitchell was back in Walford last week looking to get even with Keanu for sleeping with his wife Sharon.
+Phil thought his son, Ben, had taken care of Keanu on his behalf, but unlikely contract killer Martin Fowler had secretly spared his life.
+Phil fled to Portugal last month amid police interest into Keanu’s disappearance.
+However, Keanu recently returned to Walford and kidnapped Ben’s boyfriend Callum – demanding £100k from Ben for his release.

+Struggling to get the money together, Ben was forced to call on his dad for help and admit that Keanu was still alive, prompting Phil to catch the first flight back from his bolthole.
+After confronting Keanu’s mum Karen, Phil found out that Keanu was at the boat party (looking to make a fresh start with Sharon, Dennis and the new baby, Keanu was there to talk angry Dennis round).
+Keanu and Phil came face to face on the upper deck and it wasn’t long before a fight broke out which led to the boat’s sinking.

-Will Sharon lay all the blame at Phil’s door.
-One of her first questions might be why he didn’t take Dennis with him when he fled the square with Louise and baby Peggy.
+What will the impact of his adoptive son’s death and his role in it be on Phil?
+Could he be tempted to turn to booze again at great risk to his health?
+Will Sharon lay all the blame at Phil’s door?
+One of her first questions might be why he left Dennis behind when he fled the square with Louise and baby Peggy.

+So many people had a role in Dennis dying but ultimately I blame Phil.